vladislavkruglikov/LilDataScientist/README.md

 ## 🌇 OBJECTIVE

-First year student, Kaggle Expert, experienced with different programming languages & frameworks for machine learning and deep learning.
-Have some experience of development web services and desktop applications.
+First year student, **Kaggle Expert**, experienced with different programming languages & frameworks for **machine learning and deep learning.** Have some experience of development web services and desktop applications.

 ## 🌆 Contacts
 * [Kaggle](https://www.kaggle.com/lildatascientist)